Tag Archive for: supplements

 Crude Protein

-The Crude Protein level in the diet should always be at or above 100%.
+The Crude Protein level in the diet should always be at or above 100% when entering this nutrient into FeedXL.
 And it is best to try to keep it less than 200%.
-For performance horses that are stabled and in work I like to try to keep Crude Protein below 160%, if I can… it is not always possible!
+For performance horses that are stabled and in work try to keep Crude Protein below 160% if you can… it is not always possible!

 Depending on your forages, you may see Crude Protein go very high (well above 200%).
 Is this an issue?
 Generally it’s not, but there are some situations (like very hot, humid climates or when a horse is stabled) that it is not ideal.
 Sometimes, if it is your pasture for example that is high in protein, there is not a lot you can do about it.
 If the horse is stabled and fed hay, you should try to switch some of the higher protein forage (e.g. alfalfa/lucerne) for a lower protein forage (like a meadow/grass hay), to bring the overall amount of Crude Protein in the diet down.

 Lysine is your indicator of protein quality (you can read about Protein Quality here https://feedxl.com/30-understanding-protein-quality/).
-Lysine should sit between 100% and 150%.
+When entering this nutrient into FeedXL, Lysine should sit between 100% and 150%.
 If it is lower, it indicates your protein quality is low and your horse will struggle to do things like build muscle or make milk.
 In fact, when lysine is low in a diet you will likely see your horse losing muscle over his topline… it’s an important nutrient to get right in the diet.

 Lysine may get quite high in some diets depending on the amount and source of crude protein.
 But if you follow the guidelines above for Crude Protein, you will find Lysine levels will adjust accordingly.